Matidza/AirBnB_clone/README.md

 ## 0x00.
 AirBnB clone - The console

 So this project is the first step towards building a first full web application (which is an AirBnB clone).
 This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.
+Step 1: Write a command interpreter (The Console) Functionalities of this command interpreter

 Step 1: Write a command interpreter (The Console) Functionalities of this command interpreter: